Halloween (1978 film): Screenplay

 In devising the backstory for the film's villain, Michael Myers, Carpenter drew on "haunted house" folklore that exists in many small American communities: "Most small towns have a kind of haunted house story of one kind or another," he stated.
 "At least that's what teenagers believe.
 There's always a house down the lane that somebody was killed in, or that somebody went crazy in."
+Carpenter also took inspiration from the character of The Gunslinger from Westworld (1973) for Michael Myers.
 Carpenter's inspiration for the "evil" that Michael embodied came from a visit he had taken during college to a psychiatric institution in Kentucky.
 There, he visited a ward with his psychology classmates where "the most serious, mentally ill patients" were held.
-Among those patients was an adolescent boy, who possessed a blank, "schizophrenic stare."
+Among those patients was an adolescent boy, who possessed a blank, "schizophrenic stare".
 Carpenter's experience inspired the characterization that Loomis gave of Michael to Sheriff Brackett in the film.
 Debra Hill has stated the scene where Michael kills the Wallaces' German Shepherd was done to illustrate how he is "really evil and deadly".

-The ending scene of Michael being shot six times, and then disappearing after falling off the balcony, was meant to terrify the imagination of the audience.
-Carpenter tried to keep the audience guessing as to who Michael Myers really is—he is gone, and everywhere at the same time; he is more than human; he may be supernatural, and no one knows how he got that way.
+The ending scene of Michael disappearing after being shot six times and falling off the balcony, was meant to terrify the imagination of the audience.
+Using a montage of the houses as Michael's breathing is heard, Carpenter tried to keep the audience guessing as to who Michael Myers really is—he is gone, and everywhere at the same time; he is more than human; he may be supernatural, and no one knows how he got that way.
 To Carpenter, keeping the audience guessing was better than explaining away the character with "he's cursed by some..."

 Carpenter has described Halloween as: "True crass exploitation.
 I decided to make a film I would love to have seen as a kid, full of cheap tricks like a haunted house at a fair where you walk down the corridor and things jump out at you."